Food for the brain reduces the risk of Alzheimer's disease and other dementias.

 Much of it has to do with the well-being of our blood vessels; those lifestyle factors that damage our arteries are little different to those that cause havoc with our brains.

-Inflammation of the tissues of the body, including the brain, have at their heart what is known as oxidative-stress.
-Compounds like homocysteine are not disposed of as fast as they should and there is a build up of free radicals which damage both our genes and organs.
+Compounds like homocysteine are not disposed of as fast as they should be; and there is a build up of free-radicals which damage both our genes and organs.

-The colon is being called the second brain because of the host of neurotransmitters that are produced by the healthy gut.
-Astonishingly there are 2kg of friendly bacteria, viruses and yeasts in the happy colon.
+there are 2kg of friendly bacteria, viruses and yeasts in the happy

-But antibiotics and the soup of toxic chemicals that we consume play havoc with this microbiome, as it is known.
+But antibiotics and the soup of toxic-chemicals that we consume play havoc with this microbiome, as it is known.

 Top of the list are the non-caloric artificial sweeteners (NAS) that alter both the composition and function of the microbiome, and drive the development of glucose intolerance and raised blood sugar[1].

-The take home from of all of this is that it is a complex subject to which researchers are adding daily to the literature.
+The take-home from of all of this is that it is a complex subject to which researchers are adding daily to the literature.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: